risingwavelabs/risingwave-docs-legacy/docs/guides/supabase-integration.md

 );
 ```

-## Calculate Real-Time Results
+## Calculate real-time results
-With the data ingested from the source, we can create some metrialized views now.
-Note that the results of materialized views are updated in real-time.
-So if you query the materialized views, you will always get the latest results at different time.
-Use [RisingWave Web Console](https://docs.risingwave.com/cloud/console-overview/) or any other Postgres client tools to run the following SQL statements in the RisingWave cluster.

-### Recent Posts
+With data ingested into RisingWave, real-time data calculations can now be performed using materialized views.
+Materialized views in RisingWave enable incremental computations, ensuring that the latest results are obtained whenever the materialized view is queried.

+### Get the most recent posts

-The following SQL statement creates a materialized view in RisingWave to show the most recent 100 posts.
+The following SQL statement creates a materialized view in RisingWave to get the most recent 100 posts.

 ```sql
 CREATE MATERIALIZED VIEW recent_posts AS (
   SELECT name, content, posts.created_at as created_at FROM posts